 The injection molding cooling system is crucial in mold design and has a great impact on the molding cycle and product quality of the product.
 Therefore, the uniform and reasonable design of the cooling water channel has a far-reaching impact on improving product quality and accelerating the molding cycle of the product.
-This chapter introduces the cooling method of the injection mold, the layout of the cooling water channel, and the general rules of the cooling system design.
+This chapter introduces the cooling method of the injection mould, the layout of the cooling water channel, and the general rules of the cooling system design.

-Components of an Injection Mold Cooling System
+Components of an Injection Mould Cooling System

 Injection mold cooling systems are intricate networks designed to ensure the consistency efficiency, and quality of the final molded product.
 Here are the main components that up these systems: